MicrosoftDocs/sql-docs/docs/advanced-analytics/python/setup-python-client-tools-sql.md

 ## Commonly used tools

-Whether you are a data science developer working with SQL for the first time, or a SQL developer diving into Python and in-database analytics, you should have both a Python IDE for development, as well as query editor such as [SQL Server Management Studio (SSMS)](https://docs.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms) for deploying your code on SQL Server.
+Whether you are a Python developer new to SQL, or a SQL developer new to Python and in-database analytics, you will need both a Python development and a T-SQL query editor such as [SQL Server Management Studio (SSMS)](https://docs.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms) to exercise all of the capabilities of in-database analytics..

-Jupyter Notebooks is one of the more frequently used development tools for Python, and it comes bundled in the Anaconda distribution installed by SQL Server.
+For Python development, you can use Jupyter Notebooks, which comes bundled in the Anaconda distribution installed by SQL Server.
 This article explains how to start Jupyter Notebooks so that you can run Python code locally and remotely on SQL Server.

 SSMS is a separate download, useful for creating and running stored procedures on SQL Server, including those containing Python code.
 Almost any Python code that you write in Jupyter Notebooks can be embedded in a stored procedure.
 You can pursue other tutorials to learn about [SSMS and embedding Python in stored procedures](../tutorials//train-score-using-python-in-tsql.md).